 The cost-of-living adjustment (COLA) for all County employees is calculated based on the Consumer Price Index (CPI) each year.
-A Pay Plan Study was conducted for FY 2022-2023 and was implemented in October 2022.
+A Pay Plan Study was conducted for FY 2021-2022 and was implemented in October 2022.
 Resource employees are classified as working 19 hours or less in a work week and receive no benefits.
 These are typically made up of retired employees that decide to come back to work for additional income.

-Health Insurance Premiums for FY24 remain unchanged from FY23.
+Health Insurance Premiums for FY25 is increasing from \$9,400 to \$10,000 per employee.
 The County pays the Employee Only portion of Health Insurance as a benefit to the employee.
-The Risk Management Fund 810 is budgeted at \$10.3 million for FY24 and includes health insurance, worker's compensation, liability and property insurance, unemployment, and a wellness assessment.
+The Risk Management Fund 810 is budgeted at \$12.2 million for FY25 and includes health insurance, worker's compensation, liability and property insurance, unemployment, and a wellness assessment.

 The County, in taking a pro-active approach, opened a Wellness Center in 2015 to help cut the cost of growing health insurance costs.
 A contract was signed between the County and First Health/Moore Regional Hospital to staff the clinic and see County employees and their dependents free of charge (no premium cost to the employee or dependents) to be treated for any type of illness, as needed, or given a referral to a specialist.
 It's a first come, first served office staffed with one physician and two nurses.
 In turn, the employee is not required to take sick time when going to the wellness clinic.
 This is an incentive to use the Wellness Center and help avoid the cost of co-pays and deductibles.
 It has worked well with staff.
-The County currently has a five (5) year contract with First Health to provide this service at a cost of \$315,000 per fiscal year.
+The County currently has a five (5) year contract with First Health to provide this service.
+The contract is up for renewal in FY25.

-The recommended FY 2024 budget proposes funding for the following:
+The recommended FY 2025 budget proposes funding for the following:

-- Fully fund the County's Pay and Classification Plan - Fully Funding Longevity Pay - Maintaining the annual number of holiday pay at 12 - Contribution to employee retirement which is budgeted at 12.90% and 14.04% for law enforcement. - Contribution to employee 401K retirement plan of 3%.
+- Fully fund the County's Pay and Classification Plan - Fully Funding Longevity Pay - Maintaining the annual number of holiday pay at 12 - Contribution to employee retirement which is budgeted at 13.64% and 15.04% for law enforcement. - Contribution to employee 401K retirement plan of 3%.
 Regular full-time employees receive an employer contribution of 1.5% if hired after June 30, 2013, and 3% for those hired prior to July 1, 2013, based upon their salary each pay period without an introductory period.
-Law enforcement personnel receive an employer contribution of 5% each pay period with no introductory period. - Life Insurance at 2X an employee's annual salary - Wellness Works Program incentive
+Law enforcement personnel receive an employer contribution of 5% each pay period with no introductory period. - Life Insurance at 2 times an employee's annual salary - Wellness Works Program incentive